xrdocs/design/_blogs/2022-12-01-cst-srv6-addition.md

 **Explicit segment list definition**

-The sid-format must be defined so the appropriate uSID container can be populated with each node SID in the path.
+In the case of building a policy with explicit paths, the sid-format must be defined so the appropriate uSID container can be populated with each node SID in the path.

 <div class="highlighter-rouge">